 To end this week’s episode, Nick and I look at 5 cue card topics that have been reported from the current exam packs which we think are difficult.
 Why?
 Listen to find out!

-- A time when you had to listen to someone talking but you weren’t very interested
+- A time when you had to listen to someone talking about a topic you weren’t very interested in

-- A time when you saw a young child behaving badly in a public place
+- A time when you saw a young child behaving badly in public

 - A person’s home you visited that you liked, but would not want to live in